sashonk/life/README.md

 <div>Build instructions:</div>
 <ol>
-  <li>Clone the project: git clone https://github.com/sashonk/life</li>
+  <li>Clone the project: <i>git clone https://github.com/sashonk/life</i></li>
   <li>Navigate to the directory</li>
-  <li>Build the code by running: <b>mvn install</b></li>
+  <li>Build the code by running: <i>mvn install</i></li>
-  <li>Run the program: java -jar target/app.jar</li>
+  <li>Run the program: <i>java -jar target/app.jar</i></li>
 </ol>

 <div>The simulation starts instantly when the application is run.
-Artifacts are rendered on the JPanel. </div>

-<div>There is a set of predefined well-known figures (glyder, boat, triplet, etc.).
+Artifacts are rendered on the JPanel.
+There is a set of predefined well-known figures (glyder, boat, triplet, etc.).
 The user can select a figure and place it on the field.
-The name of the selected figure is rendered in JFrame's title (as well as number of alive, dead, born and survived cells) </div>

-<div>These mouse buttons and keyboard keys are available: </div>
+The name of the selected figure is rendered in JFrame's title (as well as number of alive, dead, born and survived cells).
+These mouse buttons and keyboard keys are available for the user: </div>
 <ul>
   <li>"1" - fast simulation</li>
     <li>"2" - slow simulation</li>